 - Independent Study

 Language and Culture (6 credits)

-All candidates are required to take at least 6 credits of language and culture courses from the French and Language Department at ACM – French, Spanish, or Arabic.
-When feasible, students are encouraged however to participate in 12 credits of language and culture.
+All candidates are required to take at least six credits of French language and culture courses from the French and Language Department at ACM.

 Critiques and Visiting Artist Seminars

 In addition to two critiques per semester by faculty members, students participate in Visiting Artist Seminars including local and international visiting artists who are invited to campus to participate in sessions including lectures and critiques of MFA student work.
 All students participate in at least one seminar.

 ResourcesStudents have access (with a pre-posted schedule) to the Atelier Marchutz situated on the renowned route de Tholonet in Aix-en-Provence.
 In year two, ACM provides independent studio space to all MFA students.
 Facilities, lecture halls, classrooms, a student lounge, audio-visual equipment, and computer access are available in one of the three main buildings of ACM situated in the center of Aix-en-Provence.